-We specialize in the diagnosis and treatment of neuromuscular and perceptual-developmental delays related to learning and reading disabilities, dyslexia, ADD, ADHD, developmental coordination disorders and acquired brain injury.
-Since 1981, we have developed extensive experience in diagnosing and treating neuromuscular and perceptual-developmental delays.
+Dr. Lloyd Mah, OD., focuses on the diagnosis and treatment of neuromuscular and perceptual-developmental delays related to learning and reading disabilities, dyslexia, ADD, ADHD, developmental coordination disorders and acquired brain injury.
+Since 1981, he has developed extensive experience in diagnosing and treating neuromuscular and perceptual-developmental delays.
+Please contact us to book a vision therapy assessment with Dr. Lloyd Mah.

 Squinting of eyes